 In addition to his commitment to the law, Larry is a writer and a musician.
 Larry is the author of Civil Law in America: A Minimalist Law Book, a little law book inspired by the arts.
 His freelance articles have been published in The New York Times, Travel & Leisure (Books About the Beach), DECOR, Westchester Magazine, Hudson Valley, the International Interactive Communications Society newsletter and at PremierGuitar.com (Anatomy of a Blues Jam), at The GolfExpert.com and at USLaw.com.
 Larry was a finalist in the Westchester Wag’s Bill and Hillary: The New York Years Short Story Contest.
 Larry plays acoustic and electric guitar and during his college days, he performed at, among other places, Sloop Clearwater festivals along the Hudson River and at Folk City in Greenwich Village.
 These days, he may be found playing at local blues jams.

-Larry frequently works with nonprofits and volunteered for several years as treasurer of the Westchester Association of Development Officers, an association of professional fundraisers, foundation representatives, consultants, philanthropists, and vendors involved in the tri-state area nonprofit community.
+Larry has worked with nonprofits and volunteered for several years as treasurer of the Westchester Association of Development Officers, an association of professional fundraisers, foundation representatives, consultants, philanthropists, and vendors involved in the tri-state area nonprofit community.
 Larry gave a seminar for the ADO at the headquarters of Pepsico, Inc. in Purchase, New York covering such nonprofit corporation issues as board of director liability and charitable solicitation laws.
 In conjunction with the Westchester Arts Council, he gave a seminar in the Basics of Nonprofit Corporation Law for those active in the nonprofit community.
 In conjunction with the Professional Picture Framers Association, Larry gave a series of five art business law seminars in Long Beach, CA, Orlando, FL, New York, NY, Atlanta, GA, and Philadelphia, PA.
 Other seminar topics have included wills, trusts, and estates issues and general business issues.

 Before entering the law, Larry freelanced occasionally as a reader for the Quality Paperback Bookclub.
 He also enjoyed working as a children’s camp program founder and director, lifeguard and as a certified water safety instructor teaching both children and adults how to swim.